 To communicate meaning, the technician must use a range of technical skills

-ARE Year 7 Students can demonstrate and articulate basic musical performance to communicate basic, but not always accurate, performance.
+Students can demonstrate and articulate basic musical performance to communicate basic, but not always accurate, performance.

 - Identify where your facial expression, posture, body language, gestures and levels are used in a performance

 - Identify where your Pitch, Dynamics, Timbre, Duration, Texture, Form, Melody and Harmony are used in a performance